mdansarijaved/cli/README.md

-# Cli tool for Younicorn Project a self hosting cloud solution for everyone
+# CLI tool for Younicorn Project a self hosting cloud solution for everyone

 This is a command-line interface (CLI) tool for self hosting your project using you own VPS.